 Ready?
 Let’s go on three…..

-You see, there’s an important difference between “stupid” and “silly.”
+It is essential that you know the difference between “stupid” and “silly.”
 “Stupid” means ignorant and uneducated.
-But having fun and playing is not stupid—it’s “silly,” and “silly” is a word that comes from the Old English, meaning completely happy, completely blessed.
-Silly was a blessing you wished upon those you loved.
+But having fun and playing is not stupid—it’s “silly,” and “silly” is a word that comes from the Old English, meaning “completely happy, completely blessed.”

 Be more silly in your life, and be blessed.